Alberta music festivals span from early June to Labour Day weekend and cover a huge variety of musical genres.

 Southern Alberta Music Festival

-Aspen Crossing is known across Alberta for their unique train excursions, and caboose camping cars.
-They do also have another reason the visit this summer with the Southern Alberta Music Festival.
-The two-day event has a full line-up of local talent scheduled to perform.
-Camping is available for festivalgoers and proceeds for all types of passes will go support the STARS Air Ambulance.
+Aspen Crossing is known across Alberta for their unique train excursions and caboose camping cars.
+They also have another reason to visit this summer with the Southern Alberta Music Festival.
+The two-day event has a full lineup of local talent scheduled to perform.
+Camping is available for festival-goers, and proceeds for all types of passes will go to support the STARS Air Ambulance.

 Where: Aspen Crossing Train Station & Campground, Mossleigh